For more information on the seven Holy Sacraments, please see:

 Parents are encouraged to have their children baptized within a few months of birth.
 Baptisms are scheduled once a month throughout the year (except during Lent).

 Arrangements must be made in advance by calling the Parish Center and submitting the required paperwork (Completed Information form/Copy of the birth certificate/sponsor certificates).
-Parents must be registered members of the Parish (on the parish mailing list).
+Parents must be registered members of the Parish.
 Parents and Godparents must attend a class (Baptismal Catechesis) and actively participate at the 12 Noon Mass on the day of instruction.
 For complete information, click the link below.

 Baptism Registration Form